pbailey/pbailey.github.io/_posts/2018-04-10-match3-intro.md

 1. Overview

-At the Fishworld product and design scrums, it was decided that it would be a good idea to integrate a Match 3 mini-game into our live Fishworld game.
+At the Fishworld product design scrums, it was decided that it would be a good idea to integrate a Match 3 mini-game into our live Fishworld game.

 Due to the timing of migration and the upcoming switch of core technology away from Flash, this presented us with a conundrom - the code base for this game feature is of a significant size.
 If we proceeded to implement it in Flash, we could get it out reasonably quickly but then it would need a full migration in the future, That would add to an already large migration backlog.
 If we waited for completion of Migration, it would delay the potential revenue generation we hoped to see by many months.